-For proper operation, level the fryer from side to side and front to back, using level on the flat areas around the frypot collar.
+For proper operation, the fryer must be level from side to side and front to back.
+Using a level placed on the flat areas around the frypot collar, adjust the leveling bolt or casters until the unit is level.

-FAILURE TO FOLLOW THESE LEVELING INSTRUCTIONS CAN RESULT IN SHORTENING OVERFLOWING THE FRYPOT WHICH COULD CAUSE SERIOUS BURNS, PERSONAL INJURY, FIRE AND/OR PROPERTY DAMAGE.
+FAILURE TO FOLLOW THESE LEVELING INSTRUCTIONS CAN RESULT IN SHORTENING OVERFLOWING THE FRYPOT WHICH COULD CAUSE SERIOUS BURNS, PERSONAL INJURY, FIRE, AND/OR PROPERTY DAMAGE.